 Suction Power & Cleaning Performance

-The V7 Trigger provides excellent suction for a handheld.
-It can’t match the V8, V10, and V11 when it comes to raw power, but does a brilliant job of most cleaning tasks for a lower price.
+The V7 Trigger provides powerful suction for a handheld vacuum cleaner.
+It can’t match the V8, V10, and V11 when it comes to raw power, but we found that it does a brilliant job of most cleaning tasks for a lower price.
 Let’s take a closer look at how the Trigger performs when faced with common handheld vacuum tasks.

 Around the Home

-When cleaning on hard floors, the vacuum can pick up everything from small dust particles to larger debris.
-It’s equally effective on carpets, as the motorised tool can dig into fibres to remove more dirt and dust, and does a great job on upholstery.
+When cleaning hard floors, the vacuum proved it can pick up everything from small dust particles to larger debris.
+It’s almost as effective on carpets, as the motorised tool can dig into fibres to remove more dirt and dust, and does a great job on upholstery.

 Of course, the lack of a floorhead and wand means that vacuuming large areas of carpet and hard floor is impractical with the Trigger.
-It excels at spot cleaning and quick tasks though.
+We found that it excels at spot cleaning and quick tasks though.

-The Dyson V7 Trigger is a brilliant tool for cleaning cars, due to the cordless design and 30-minute battery life.
-The mini motorised tool is also effective at removing crumbs, hair and other debris from car seats and footwells.
+We found the Dyson V7 Trigger to be a useful tool for cleaning cars, due to the cordless design and 30-minute battery life.
+During our tests, the mini motorised tool was also effective at removing crumbs, hair and other loose debris from car seats and footwells.

 It sometimes struggles with tougher dirt when using the crevice tool though, which is worth keeping in mind for cleaning between seats and other awkward locations that the motorised tool can’t access.
-The relatively large design can also be unwieldy in small cars.
+The relatively large design can also be unwieldy in small cars – and don’t expect it to generate enough power to remove heavy soiling on floor mats.

 Like most handheld vacuums, the V7 Trigger is a convenient choice for cleaning stairs.
 It’s lightweight, portable, and the lack of a cord means you don’t need to worry about using a nearby plug socket.